Ex-aide pleads guilty to stealing nearly $23K from congresswoman to pay credit card debt

 "Throughout the investigation into the defendant’s conduct, the defendant repeatedly told investigators — both state and federal — as well as Victim and Victim’s representatives, that 'hackers from the dark web' must have been responsible for causing the wires to be sent from Victim’s bank account to pay the defendant’s personal credit card bills," the filing said.
 "In truth, these repeated claims were false, and the defendant knew they were false."

-An attorney for Hruska did not immediately respond to a request for comment.
+An attorney for Hruska didn't immediately respond to a request for comment.

 ×